jipsonminibhavan/jipsonminibhavan/README.md

 I'm thrilled to learn new and challenging things !✨

--Graduated from Coding Bootcamps Europe.
+- Graduated from Coding Bootcamps Europe.
-Looking for a trainee or junior position.
+- Looking for a trainee or junior position.
-Loves learning - what should be next on my schedule?
+- Loves learning - what should be next on my schedule?

 I grew up in two cultures: both the Indian and the German culture have shaped me equally.
 I have learned to be open to new situations, to recognize the subtle nuances of different cultures and to adapt to them.